 - 1. Select Product Type (Crop) and Product Units (seeds or pounds) - 2.
-Enter Variety or Hybrid name - Press to enter a unique name for the variety or hybrid. - 3.
-Enter Variety or Hybrid Manufacturer is applicable
+Enter Variety or Hybrid name

+3. Enter Variety or Hybrid Manufacturer is applicable

 Created variety or hybrid should appear under the Planting heading located on the Product tab of the Configuration Setup Screen.